Miami Heat Rumors: Call-Up Okaro White; James Johnson And Wayne Ellington Trade Chips?

 — Tim Reynolds (@ByTimReynolds) January 16, 2017

-Bosh, Winslow and McRoberts are out indefinitely and is out for the remainder of the year.
+Bosh, Winslow, and McRoberts are out indefinitely.

-As a result of the all the injuries, Manny Navarro of the Miami Herald reported that the Heat have been granted a hardship waiver by the NBA.
-Miami reportedly worked out Okaro White on Monday and the team officially signed him on Tuesday, giving the Heat 12 healthy players.
+As a result of the all the injuries, Manny Navarro of the Miami Herald reported that the Heat had been granted a hardship waiver by the NBA.
+Miami reportedly worked out Okaro White on Monday, and the team officially signed him on Tuesday, giving the Heat 12 healthy players.
 Ira Winderman of the South Florida Sentinel tweeted that White’s deal is a 10-day contract.

 White has been signed to a 10-day contract.
 He can be signed to up to two and then must be signed for balance of season or released.